-Capacitance is 0.217, 0.264 and 0.287 pF for corner, edge and field, respectively, at low frequencies.
-The rise in capacitance toward 13 GHz is due to the fact that the pins form a transmission line with a length that has become a noticeable fraction of the signal wavelength.
+Capacitance is 0.086, 0.084 and 0.092 pF for corner, edge and field, respectively, at low frequencies.
+The rise in capacitance toward 37.1 GHz is due to the fact that the pins form a transmission line with a length that has become a noticeable fraction of the signal wavelength.
 The lumped element representation of the transmission environment as a capacitor begins to become invalid at these frequencies and so does the mathematical calculation of capacitance from the measured parameters.
 This merely means the model of a lumped capacitor is not valid anymore.
-Instead, a transmission line model must be applied.
+Instead, a transmission line model or a multi-section model must be applied beyond this frequency.
 As is evident from time domain and insertion loss measurements this does not imply that the DUT does not perform at these frequencies.